 Do ECs Help You To Quit Smoking?

 Although ECs have been around for over 10 years, there are surprisingly few well-conducted studies investigating their effectiveness at helping people to quit smoking.
 A Cochrane review updated in 2016 found that ECs do help smokers to stop smoking in the long-term compared with placebo ECs; however, the quality of the evidence was deemed 'low'.
 Other surveys have failed to find a significant effect on smoking cessation rates.

-Several well-respected professional bodies, such as the Royal College of Physicians, encourage the promotion of ECs and other forms of nicotine replacement therapy as a substitute for smoking.
-They state that health hazards from ECs are unlikely to exceed 5% of the harm from smoking tobacco.
+Several well-respected professional bodies, such as the Royal College of Physicians, state that health hazards from ECs are unlikely to exceed 5% of the harm from smoking tobacco.